dhellmann/pymotw/PyMOTW/BaseHTTPServer/index.rst

     :synopsis: Provides base classes for implementing web servers.

 :Purpose: BaseHTTPServer includes classes that can form the basis of a web server.
-:Python Version: 1.4 and later
+:Available In: 1.4 and later

 :mod:`BaseHTTPServer` uses classes from :mod:`SocketServer` to create